25 Simple Swaps to Reduce Your Carbon Footprint

 Let exercise do double-duty

 If you live close enough to work or errands, consider walking, running, or biking to work to keeping one more car off the road and burn calories to boot.
 If you live too far from work to get there by foot or bike, consider carpooling with a coworker who lives nearby, or research public transportation options.
 According to the EPA, a typical passenger vehicle emits 4.7 metric tons of carbon dioxide per year so each day you’re off the road you’re conserving cash and carbon.
+Not only can green living help your wallet and the environment, but it also makes you healthier, too.

 Cruise and coast